aria-aghaei/blog-publish/README.md

-# blog-publish
-Script and template for publishing onto a blogging website
+Simple script and template for publishing onto a blogging website